imy222/WebAPI/README.md

 ```
 dotnet run --project JokeAPI
 ```
-Launch localhost on the browser and you will see the following:
+Launch [https://localhost:7149/index.html](https://localhost:7149/index.html) on the browser and the default page is the SwaggerUI.

->>😈 It's not a bug.
-It's an undocumented feature! 😈

 ### Running the tests